neurosymbolicgroup/neurosymbolic-modules/README.md

 Example: if the type of the task is `arrow(tinput, tgrid)`, but your functions are all `arrow(tgrid, tgrid)` type, you need to add a primitive with type `arrow(tinput, tgrid)`.

+If you get a JSON decode error when running compression, then there's probably a naming conflict with your ocaml/python primitives.
+For example, if you name a primitive "filter", but ocaml already had a primitive with that name used in one of the other domains.
+Try changing the names of your primitives to something unique, like "filter_list", or "arc_filter", and that should work.

+If you get NaN's while running compression, and really weird primitives, check that your baseType("s") in python matches the make_ground "s" in ocaml.
+In the past we accidentally did baseType("tint") and make_ground "int".